86challenge/rules/rules.typ

 )

 == Tires
+#aside[
-_Any tire not on this list is automatically 6pts_
+  Any tire not on this list is automatically 6pts
+]

 #show table: set block(breakable: true)